Primary benefits | Our Services | KelaSkip to content

 Learn more about social assistance for students: Can you get social assistance?

-If you cannot get student financial aid, try to find out if you can earn enough income to support yourself in some other way, for example by working, before you apply for social assistance.
+If you cannot get student financial aid, find out if you can get enough income to support yourself in some other way, for example by working, before you apply for social assistance.
+Working for at least 30 hours a week is considered to give you enough income to support yourself.

 If your studies have not progressed as quickly as they should have, check if you can get an extension to your student financial aid period.
-If you have run out of student financial aid months or cannot get student financial aid for some other reason, you have to find other ways to secure your livelihood.
-Other benefits you can apply for include general housing allowance and unemployment benefits.
+If you have run out of student financial aid months or cannot get student financial aid for some other reason, you have to find other ways to support yourself.
+Other benefits you can apply for include general housing allowance (asumistuki) and unemployment benefits (työttömyystuki).

-If you cannot support yourself in any of these ways and you apply for social assistance, we may have to reduce your basic amount.
-However, the reduction will not be made if you are a student under 18.
+If you cannot support yourself in any of these ways and you apply for social assistance, we may have to reduce (cut) your basic amount.

 Are you too ill to study?
 Read more about primary benefits in the event of illness.